 What is Unique About GIS?

-The Geographic Information Systems AAS Degree and certificate programs are a direct result of industry professionals working with the college to develop the program.
+The Geographic Information Systems program is a direct result of industry professionals working with the college to develop the program.
 This helps ensure what is taught in the classroom meets the requirements of employers on the job.
 The program includes industry capstone projects and the possibility of internships with local companies to meet curriculum requirements and to begin industry experience and training.